ulisesd15/work-day-scheduler/README.md

-# work-day-scheduler
+# Work day scheduler

 ## User Story
-As a bootcamp student, I want to correctly build a JavaScript timed quiz with its appropiate functions and limitations.
-So that I could be ready to compete in the professional setting
+As a user, I want to be able to see the current day at the top of the website, I want to type in my todos and save them on the page until changed, and each block should change background color depending on the time of the day

 ## Acceptance Criteria
 GIVEN I am using a daily planner to create a schedule